 |Price:1.5||Selection:2.5||Customer Service: 2.5|

 I would not recommend shopping at SK Jewellery.
 I was quite disappointed in the selection they had and the quality was very erratic.
 Overall, they seemed to have some of the highest prices in Singapore.

 You are far better off shopping at a reputable online retailer like Blue Nile or James Allen.
 You will have access to more options, better quality and you end up with much better bang for your buck.
 Barring that, there are other physical retailers that offered you better value than SK.

 SK Jewellery Pte Ltd. is a subsidiary of Soo Kee Group, a public listed company in Singapore.
 Established in 2003, SK Jewellery is the largest jewellery retail chain store in Singapore with presence across Malaysia.

 Soo Kee Group Ltd was founded in 1991 and has an established presence of over 20 years in Singapore and over a decade in Malaysia.
+The company went public in 2015.
 Headquartered in Singapore, the corporate functions include research and design, direct sourcing, logistics, training, branding and the group’s retail businesses.

 ION Orchard Diamond Promenade